tonystrawberry/callbot.twilio.amivoice/README.md

 ## 🌸 Overview
 This is a application that uses Twilio Programmable Voice, AmiVoice API (Speech-to-Text) and ChatGPT (3.5) to create a call center that can respond to customer inquiries.
+⚠️ AmiVoice API is a voice recognition for **Japanese** language only.
+So this application only works for Japanese conversation.

 ## 📚 Technologies
 - Node.js